Tool Mark Evidence: Types, Comparison Principles and Collection

 The textbook definition stops at burglary tools, but field practice is wider.
 A bullet engraved by rifling is a tool mark.
 The breech-face impression on a cartridge case is a tool mark.
 The crimped collar on a counterfeit liquor bottle cap is a tool mark.
 The wire-stripper notch on a cable insulation in an electrocution case is a tool mark.
 The category is method-defined, not object-defined: any time a working surface transfers its geometry into something softer, the resulting record is examinable by the same comparison principles.

-For Indian crime-scene work, the four high-frequency categories you should be ready to talk about on a FACT paper are:
+For Indian crime-scene work, the four high-frequency categories worth knowing in detail are:

 The mechanical classification of tool marks comes down to whether the tool was in motion relative to the surface at the moment of contact.

-This distinction is the single most-tested concept under FACT § 6.4 and UGC-NET forensic-evidence papers.
+This distinction is the central concept in tool-mark forensics.
 It maps directly onto how a tool mark report is written at CFSL Hyderabad or CFSL Kolkata.

 | Layer | What it tells you | Examples on a 12mm flat-tip screwdriver | Use at trial |